Residence Permit, Application

 You can apply for a residence permit at the Immigration and Naturalization Service ( , IND).

-• Valid proof of identity: this is often your travel document or other document stating your nationality.
+• A valid form of identification: this is often your passport or another document that states your nationality.

 • If you were born abroad: a birth certificate.
-Depending on the country of birth, it may be necessary to have the certificate legalized.
+Depending on your country of birth, the certificate may need to be legalized.

-• If applicable: a marriage certificate, a divorce certificate, or a certificate proving that the marriage has been dissolved due to death.
+• If applicable: a marriage certificate, a divorce decree, or a document proving that the marriage has been dissolved due to death.

-The IND sometimes also asks for proof that you have a place to live in the Netherlands.
-This proof can be: a rental contract, proof of ownership, or a statement from the main occupant of the property.
+The IND may also ask for proof that you have a place to live in the Netherlands.
+This proof can include: a lease agreement, proof of ownership, or a statement from the primary occupant of the property.

 Did you find what you were looking for?